mlee091/sponge/writeups/assn1.md

 Assignment 1 Writeup
 =============

-My name: [your name here]
+My name: Megan Lee

-My POVIS ID: [your povis id here]
+My POVIS ID: meganlee

-My student ID (numeric): [your student id here]
+My student ID (numeric): 49004702

-This assignment took me about [n] hours to do (including the time on studying, designing, and writing the code).
+This assignment took me about 3 hours to do (including the time on studying, designing, and writing the code).

 Program Structure and Design of the StreamReassembler:
 []